 Valerie was born in Daly City, CA, on June 14, 1973 (Flag day) to a Slovenian mother and Mexican father.
 She moved when she was 1 to San Pablo, CA - a predominantly blue-collar, lower middle class, racially diverse town, 20 miles east of San Francisco where she lived for the next 16 years.
 Her parents divorced just after her first birthday as her mother escaped domestic violence from her husband Gus (Sr).
 Her mother was left to raise her young children by herself, with no financial or emotional support from their father.
 Valerie has one older brother, Gus, who is 18 months older and remains her best friend.
-Her family lived paycheck to paycheck her entire childhood, and no one in her family (or in her neighborhood) had ever attended college.
+Her family lived paycheck to paycheck her entire childhood, and no one in her family had ever attended college.
 But she also knows that the family you were born into, or the color of your skin, or your last name, or the city you grew up in – defines you.

 She would go on to become a first-generation college student, first-generation graduate student, build a successful career in Government, Banking and Tech, and marry a first generation immigrant, and live in 6 states in the US and travel extensively across the US, Europe, and Asia.

 Her mother, a high school graduate, worked for the Federal Government for 20+ years in Richmond, CA and her family settled in a nearby town San Pablo, CA. Both Richmond and San Pablo are ranked within the top 10 most dangerous cities in California.

 Her mother did her best to shield Valerie and her brother Gus from the crime in the area and provide as normal a childhood as possible.
 They were latchkey kids who were responsible for getting themselves to and from school, feeding themselves as their mother left the house typically at 5 am and returned at 7 pm during the workweek.